-Employees who test positive for COVID-19 should notify their supervisor immediately so that steps can be taken to protect other employees from contracting the virus.
+Employees who test positive for COVID-19 must notify their supervisor immediately so that steps can be taken to protect other employees from contracting the virus.
 DGSD will follow current CDC and IDPH guidance for businesses in this situation.
-At the time of writing this document, the guidance includes the following.
-(Note: hyperlinks in this document are underlined and blue.)
+At the time of writing this document, the guidance includes the following: (Note: hyperlinks in this document are underlined and blue.)

-- Unless directed otherwise by their medical provider, employees that have tested positive should quarantine at home for 10 days from the onset of symptoms and be fever-free for at least 24 hours, without the use of fever-reducing medications, and other symptoms have improved before returning to work.
-Employees may work remotely if possible, while self-monitoring for symptoms. - An employee that has tested positive for COVID-19 as referenced above must obtain a release from their medical provider before returning to work. - Other employees will be informed of their possible exposure to COVID-19 in the workplace, but confidentiality will be maintained as required by the Americans with Disabilities Act. - Employees that have been in close contact with the employee that tested positive should quarantine at home for 14 days, work remotely if possible, while self-monitoring for symptoms. - If it has been 7 days or less since the sick employee has been to work, areas of the facility or vehicles used by the sick employee will be closed off and/or isolated. - In order to minimize potential for other employees being exposed to respiratory droplets, wait 24 hours before cleaning and disinfecting. - Open outside doors and windows to increase air circulation in these areas during the 24hour wait. - Employees should consult with their supervisor prior to beginning any disinfection efforts themselves. - A third-party cleaning and disinfection service vendor may be utilized at the discretion of the District. - In the event the District determines cleaning and disinfection is to be performed by District staff, employees must follow the most updated CDC cleaning and disinfection recommendations, including use of PPE while cleaning.

-• If it has been 7 days or more since the sick employee used the facility, additional cleaning and disinfection is not required.
+- Unless directed otherwise by their medical provider, employees that have tested positive must isolate at home for 10 days from the onset of symptoms and be fever-free for at least 24 hours, without the use of fever-reducing medications, and other symptoms have improved before returning to work (the exception being loss of taste and smell).
+Employees may work remotely if possible, while self-monitoring for symptoms. - An employee that has tested positive for COVID-19 as referenced above must obtain a release from their medical provider before returning to work. - Other employees will be informed of their possible exposure to COVID-19 in the workplace, but confidentiality will be maintained as required by applicable law. - Employees that have been in close contact with the employee that tested positive will be required quarantine at home for 14 days, work remotely if possible, while selfmonitoring for symptoms. - If at the time the District is notified an employee has tested positive and it has been 7 days or less since the employee that tested positive has been to work, areas of the facility or vehicles used by that employee will be closed off and/or isolated and/or disinfected, where possible. - In order to minimize potential for other employees being exposed to respiratory droplets, wait 24 hours where possible before cleaning and disinfecting. - Open outside doors and windows to increase air circulation in these areas during the 24-hour wait. - Employees should consult with their supervisor prior to beginning any disinfection efforts themselves. - A third-party cleaning and disinfection service vendor may be utilized at the discretion of the District. - In the event the District determines cleaning and disinfection is to be performed by District staff, employees must follow the most updated CDC cleaning and disinfection recommendations, including use of PPE while cleaning. - If it has been 7 days or more since the employee that tested positive used the facility, additional cleaning and disinfection is not required.
 Routine cleaning and disinfection policies should continue.